 After years of silence, tariffs came out of retirement last year when President Trump levied them against trade allies and rivals alike.
-This year, Trump launched this latest global trade war with 25 percent tariffs on all steel imports and a 10 percent tax on aluminum imports.
+In 2018, Trump launched the global trade war with 25% tariffs on all steel imports and a 10% tax on aluminum imports.

 China retaliated quickly, imposing tariffs on a variety of American agricultural products, including cotton, pork, and soybeans.

-The back and forth has continued for more than a year now, with China firing the latest salvo: tariffs on more than 5,000 U.S. products, some as high as 25 percent, according to the Chinese Finance Ministry.
+The back and forth has continued for more than a year now, with China firing the latest salvo: tariffs on more than 5,000 U.S. products, some as high as 25%, according to the Chinese Finance Ministry.
 These tariffs target roughly $60 billion of U.S. goods.

 The latest round of tariffs will hit dietary supplement makers hard since it includes dozens of ingredients used in dietary supplements.
 In comments to the Office of the United States Trade Representative last month, the American Herbal Products Association (AHPA) estimated that the tariffs could be responsible for rises in operating costs “from several hundred thousand dollars to as much as $2.4 million.”

-Worse still, AHPA explained that since the vast majority of “U.S. manufacturers, packagers, labelers, or distributors of dietary supplement products” are small businesses—89 percent—they would be hit particularly hard by tariffs on the ingredients they import to manufacture their products.
+Worse still, AHPA explained that since the vast majority of “U.S. manufacturers, packagers, labelers, or distributors of dietary supplement products” are small businesses — 89% — they would be hit particularly hard by tariffs on the ingredients they import to manufacture their products.

 For these companies, finding alternate or domestic suppliers to circumvent the tariffs is not as simple as it sounds.
 It takes time, money, and a lot of work.
 As AHPA points out, “Even if suppliers in other countries decide to cultivate or produce crops currently sourced from China, in many cases the resulting material may not meet the needs of U.S. companies.
-By law, ingredients used in dietary supplements must meet stringent manufacturer-set specifications for freedom from contaminants that may adulterate the finished product, and manufacturers of these and other herbal products often set composition specifications such as on the content of various botanical constituents.
-These variables can be significantly impacted by growing and cultivation conditions.”
+By law, ingredients used in dietary supplements must meet stringent manufacturer-set specifications free from contaminants that may adulterate the finished product.
+Manufacturers of these and other herbal products often set composition specifications, such as on the content of various botanical constituents.
+These variables are often significantly impacted by growing and cultivation conditions.”

 But that doesn’t mean it’s impossible.
-Manufacturers in every industry change suppliers all the time, whether it’s based on economics, deteriorating relationships, or a simple decision to improve the quality of their product.
+Manufacturers in every industry change suppliers all the time, because of economics, deteriorating relationships, or a simple decision to improve the quality of their product.
 TraceGains offers a unique solution to help dietary supplement companies make more informed decisions about their suppliers.

 TraceGains Market Hub is a robust sourcing directory for items, packaging, and service providers.
 Powered by TraceGains Network, manufacturers and brand owners can procure new items or ingredients, build and reformulate recipes, and automatically collect supporting quality and regulatory documentation from an ever-growing document library.